dvc0310/dashboard/README.md

 The dashboard is designed to provide interactive data visualization and analysis tools.
 Here are some of the key features:

 ### Interactive Data Filtering
-- **Description**: Users can filter data based on company, date range, and other criteria to tailor the visualizations to their specific needs.
+- Users can filter data based on company, date range, and other criteria to tailor the visualizations to their specific needs.
 This is available for every visualization.

 ### Regression Analysis
 - This feature offers statistical visualizations that allows users to explore trends in their data.
 The toggle switch allows users to choose between two modes: